Poisson-Nernst-Planck charging dynamics of an electric double layer capacitor: symmetric and asymmetric binary electrolytes: APPENDIX: NUMERICAL METHODS Appendix: Numerical Methods

 \section{\texorpdfstring{APPENDIX: NUMERICAL METHODS}{Appendix: Numerical Methods}}

-We solve numerically the Poisson-Nernst-Planck equations, using a flux-conservative finite-difference method.
+The Poisson-Nernst-Planck equations are solved numerically using a flux-conservative finite-difference method.
 We discretize space into nodes, positioned at $z_{k+\frac{1}{2}}$ for $k=0,..., N-1$, and edges, located at $z_{k}$ for $k=0,..., N$.
 If the spacing between nodes and between edges is constant, we have $z_{k+\frac{1}{2}}=-L+(k+\frac{1}{2}) \Delta z$ and $z_k=-L+k \Delta z$, with $\Delta z= 2L/N$.
 The extension to a nonlinear spacing is straightforward and useful.
 For simplicity, we will describe the algorithm assuming constant spacing.

 Ion densities $n_\pm$ and potential $\phi$ are defined on nodes $z_{k+\frac{1}{2}}$, while electric field and ionic currents are defined on edges $z_{k}$; this reduces the error associated with numerical derivation or integration.
 Densities are initially set to their $t=0$ value, $n_\pm(z,0)=n^0_\pm$, for all nodes.
 Then the density and potential profiles are evolved in time in steps of $\Delta t$.
 More precisely, at every step $i$: \begin{enumerate}[leftmargin=*] \item The ionic contribution to the electric field is computed via Gauss' theorem, by numerically integrating the following charge density: